Jinnah of Pakistan

 Portraying Jinnah’s story in all of its human complexity.
 Wolpert begins in the late nineteenth century with Jinnah’s early life as a provincial country-boy in Karachi and follows him to London where he studied law and became a British barrister.
 Returning to India in 1896, Jinnah rapidly ascended the dual ladders of Indian law and politics, climbing to the top rung of each.
 By the 1920s, however, it appeared that Jinnah’s political career was at an end, superseded by the rise of Gandhi’s leadership and the movement of India in a more revolutionary direction.
 Yet, Jinnah was to remain a pivotal figure in the turbulent decades that followed, as India struggled for independence from British rule amid growing Hindu-Muslim antagonism.

 Wolpert vividly recounts how the tragic clash of personalities and party platforms that initially pitted Jinnah against Gandhi escalated from a personal rivalry into a conflict of national and international proportions.
 Wolpert shows how Jinnah’s shrewd and skillful leadership combined brilliant advocacy and singular tenacity to win his suit for the creation of Pakistan on behalf of the ‘Muslim nation’—his sole client during the last, lonely, pain-filled decade of his life.

-Stanley Wolpert (born 23 December 1927) is Professor of History Emeritus at the University of California, Los Angeles.
-He is the author of Shameful Flight: The Last Years of the British Empire in India, Gandhi’s Passion: The Life and Legacy of Mahatma Gandhi, Nehru: A Tryst with Destiny, Zulfi Bhutto: His Life and Times, and A New History of India.
+Stanley Wolpert (1927-2019) was Professor of History Emeritus at the University of California, Los Angeles.
+He is the author of Shameful Flight: The Last Years of the British Empire in India; Gandhi’s Passion: The Life and Legacy of Mahatma Gandhi; Nehru: A Tryst with Destiny; Zulfi Bhutto of Pakistan: His Life and Times; and A New History of India.